 friendly, knowledgeable, humorous

-After a wobbly start with the Dutch offshore 'pirate' station, Radio Veronica (still on the air in 2019, although now respectably land-based), I am proud to have then become the youngest-ever BBC network radio announcer & newsreader at 22 years old (and that's still the case, as far as I know).
+After a wobbly attempted start in 1970 with Radio Veronica (the Dutch offshore 'pirate' station, still on the air in 2019, although now respectably land-based), I am proud to have then become the youngest-ever BBC network radio announcer & newsreader at 22 years old (and that's still the case, as far as I know).
 Sadly, it was a very nervous debut in October 1974, breaking the news of the Guildford pub bombing horror to the national BBC Radio 1 & 2 audience.
 I later worked at the BBC in Manchester and Birmingham on news and currents affars programmes.

 More cheerfully, most of my radio career has involved presentation and programming on some of the UK's biggest commercial stations where there have been many great music moments.
 Although the '70s had started sedately enough with Radio 2 parties given by the likes of Norrie Paramour, Cliff Richard and others, my career then got into gear as I recorded radio shows with rockers Richie Blackmore and Ian Gillan, multi-instrumentalist Mike Oldfield (including the world premiere of his album 'Ommadawn'), ex-Monkee Mike Nesmith, John Martyn, and many more.
 In the '80s at Glasgow's Radio Clyde, it was Phil Collins, Meatloaf, Marianne Faithfull, Kate Bush (a rare interview opportunity, the details of which I shall keep for my memoirs!), and the first UK radio plays for emerging new bands Simple Minds and Heaven 17.
 A couple of years later at the BBC in Manchester, I secured the exclusive first broadcast of New Order's 'Blue Monday' - introduced by the band.